pentateu/proxy-sink/README.md

 # proxy-sink
-Reverse proxy with data sink on a Redis database.
+Reverse proxy with data sink on a SQLite database.

 Useful to test http endpoints.